What Is the Lifespan of a Yorkie? Here’s the answer:

 1) Breathing disease – 16% of Yorkies passed away because of breathing disease.
-There are just 2 dog breeds that die from this in a greater rate compared to a Yorkie: the Borzoi (16%) and the Bulldog (18%).
+Justtwo2 dog breeds die from this at a greater rate than a Yorkie: the Borzoi (16%) and the Bulldog (18%).

 Types of breathing sickness which was lethal for this breed of dog include:

 With older dogs, progressive degenerative transformations that affect regular breathing may cause the lungs to become more susceptible to air-borne toxins and pathogens.